Welcome Massachusetts Medical Professionals!

 All our courses do include the skills testing form and MA EMS providers must complete this form in order to meet their credentialing requirements, and we do follow AHA/ILCOR guidelines per EMS requirements.
 For any clarification on this rule, please contact Massachusetts Department of Public Health Office of Emergency Medical Services at 617-753-7300.

 Whether you're getting your first provider card or your current provider card is up for renewal, it's as easy as signing up online, studying up and passing the test for ACLS certification.
 Massachusetts residents rely on qualified medical professionals.
 Once you pass the test, you will be able to download an instant provider card.
 BLS and PALS provider cards are also available online after you pass the test.
-We will also put your physical card in the mail within 1 business day so you don't have to wait for proof ACLS and PALS certification.
+We will also put your physical card in the mail within 1 business day so you don't have to wait for proof of ACLS and PALS certification.
 Massachusetts health professionals, this mean that you can use our service and become certified 24/7 without the hassle of working around other people's schedules.

 We want all of our customers to be fully satisfied with our BLS, PALS, and ACLS certification and recertification courses.
-So, all of our courses come with a six-month refund guarantee.
+So, all of our courses come with a three-month refund guarantee.
 We offer this unprecedented guarantee simply for your peace of mind.

 We will refund 100% of your money if you are unhappy with our courses within the first three months.

 Sign up for an ACLS, PALS or BLS course from ACLS Training Center to find out why so many medical professionals are saving time and money by earning their provider cards online.

 Our company has been helping medical professionals from around the world become certified since 1998.